open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 A Hunter is equipped with an Assault Cannon and a Hunter Combat Shield.

+#### Abilities

+- **Hunter Charge (2 Command Points)**: This model may move up to 10 inches in a straight line if doing so would move it into contact with, or over, an enemy models base.
+The model stops if it comes into contact with any terrain objects.
+It may move through any friendly or enemy models but cannot finish its move with its base overlapping another model.
+After moving make a free Attack Action against every model that this model moved over with the Hunter Combat Shield as though it was within 1 inch of each target.

 #### Special Rules

 **Hunter Weak Spot**: Attacks against this model which originate in the models rear arc count as having +3 Damage and +3 Piercing.